- Publications and resources

 I did an English language proficiency assessment before October 2015.
 Is it still valid?

 Yes.
-The exemption issued by CASA in October 2015 relaxes some of the requirements and broadens the range of people who can conduct assessments.
+The exemption originally issued by CASA in October 2015 and remade in August 2018 relaxes some of the requirements and broadens the range of people who can conduct assessments.
 If you did an English language proficiency assessment before October 2015 it remains valid and you do not need to undertake another one.

 Want to know more?

-View CASA exemption EX146/15 to read changes to the rules relating to English language proficiency assessments.
+View exemption CASA EX111/18 to read changes to the rules relating to English language proficiency assessments.

 At a glance